K12-Analytics-Engineering/edfi/tutorial.md

 Click the **Next** button.

 ## Congratulations!
-That is it!
 You have successfully deployed Ed-Fi on Google Cloud.

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>